 Harpers Ferry is a tiny town located in the state of West Virginia.
 With a population of 269 people and four constituent neighborhoods, Harpers Ferry is the 237th largest community in West Virginia.
 Much of the housing stock in Harpers Ferry was built prior to World War II, making it one of the older and more historic towns in the country.

 Harpers Ferry real estate is some of the most expensive in West Virginia, although Harpers Ferry house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Harpers Ferry has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Harpers Ferry home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Harpers Ferry residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harpers Ferry include German, English, Scots-Irish, and Italian.
+The greatest number of Harpers Ferry residents report their race to be White, followed by Asian.
+Important ancestries of people in Harpers Ferry include English, German, Irish, Scottish, and Swedish.

 The most common language spoken in Harpers Ferry is English.
-Other important languages spoken here include German and French.
+Other important languages spoken here include Italian and Polish.